peteroupc/peteroupc.github.io/randomfunc.md

         // integer value if NegativeBinomialInt is implemented to return
         // an integer)
         if p <= 0.0: return infinity
+        // NOTE: If 'successes' can be an integer only,
+        // omit the following three lines:
+        if floor(successes) != successes
+            return Poisson(GammaDist(successes) * (1 - p) / p)
+        end
         count = 0
         total = 0
         if successes == 1